-Four-year colleges generally seek students who have solid preparation in the core academic subjects; English, history, science, math, and foreign language.
-These courses should include the most challenging in each area.
+Four-year colleges generally seek students who have solid preparation in the core academic subjects: English, history, science, math, and world language.
+The student's pathway should include the most challenging courses in each area.
 For example, students who plan to attend college should take as many dual enrollment and/or Advanced Placement classes as possible to be successful.
 Students wanting to apply to four-year colleges should be active in their school and community.
-They should also take the PSAT during the junior year to better prepare them for the SAT that they will most likely need to apply to college.
+They should also take the PSAT during their junior year to better prepare them for the SAT that they will most likely need to apply to college.